 Fast forward to now with almost four babes to call our own and I’m officially at home.
 Though I do some remote jobs, I’m actually with my kids.
 That’s been exciting, but also really hard.
 I remember reading this raw post and it completely resonating with me.
 This role is complicated and challenging.

-In complete vulnerability I confess
+In complete vulnerability I confess in the sahm life

 that in this season I’m really having to face these areas of myself as a woman, mother, and just person.

 - Discovering my ACTUAL value – Being someone who finds value in their works, it’s been a major shift for me.
 The biggest mental block in transitioning to sahm life is I’m not meeting “crucial” deadlines or providing life saving solutions (well not completely untrue).
 So to tell myself daily in truth that what I DO does not define WHO I am, has become a mantra.
 As women we are conditioned that our purpose is our source of power and/or our identity.
 As I transition into often unseen yet valuable work, I don’t see my works as bring anything more than extension of who I truly am.
 It’s freeing and grieving to break up with that mindset.

 - Redefining laziness and rest – The notion that I needed to “supermom” everything was a mistake.
 My first week being home I never realized how exhausted my mind, body, and soul were.
 From juggling work schedules, family needs, and even attempted hobbies I never felt rest.
 I remember sitting down and feeling guilty…guilty because my body was tired.
 Ashamed as my kids needs were met, and I just wanted to enjoy them instead of complete something else.
 After a few more days of not shaking the feeling, I knew I needed to reset and redefine within my new routine.